| Deutsch (de)

 |How a really sharp bright image looks like, I should experience not before 1990, when I grinded my first mirror, a 10" f/5.4.
 "Archimedes" succeeded right from scratch and attracted as one of the first Dobsonians in my vicinity at that time many star gazer friends in the Berlin area.

-"Dobo- Mania" holds me tight and so I build since more than 14 years now more and more lightweight and compact Dobsonians and travel with them into dark transparent skies: Outskirts of Berlin, mountains next to Munich, Alps, Olympus and other nice places in Greece, Kenya, Namibia, Bolivia, Chile, Venezuela, the best memories are connected with this places.
+"Dobo- Mania" holds me tight and so I build since 25 years now more and more lightweight and compact Dobsonians and travel with them into dark transparent skies: Outskirts of Berlin, mountains next to Munich, Alps, Olympus and other nice places in Greece, Kenya, Namibia, Bolivia, Chile, Venezuela, the best memories are connected with this places.
 All mirrors are self made.
 I suffer under incurable Aperture Fever, but have to remain mobile, and so I make my telescopes as "minimalistic" as possible and fast to set up without tools.

 Today I am a pure visual Deep Sky observer.
 My favorite objects include Abell planetaries, and galaxies in all sizes and shapes, but the eye is happy about a good Jupiter image as well.

 Since 2002 I lead the ATM group in Munich/ Germany, which is to my great joy still highly frequented.
 Many fine mirros and telescopes full of innovations habe been finished or be in good progress.

 I am glad to receive all kinds of comments and questions, tips and trends around amateur astronomy and telescope making.
 With pleasure I drive with other star gazers to the mountains near Munich or into the Alps.
 You can contact me at my e-mail address or by phone as well: +49 / 89 / 62 42 01 71